dimitriskokoretsis/qPCR.CFX.process/README.md

 ### Investigate real-time qPCR results

-To check the contents of `qPCR.analysis`, you can use the `str` function (as in “structure”).
-The `max.level` argument is set to 1, to only show the first level of the list’s structure.
+To check the contents of `qPCR.analysis`, use the `str` function (as in “structure”).
+Set its `max.level` argument is set to 1, to only show the first level of the list’s structure.

 ``` r
 str(qPCR.analysis,max.level=1)